A Causal Framework for Non-Linear Quantum Mechanics: The Framework

 \section{The Framework}

 We begin by describing non-linear quantum evolution in field theory prior to describing these effects on single particle quantum mechanics (see Section \ref{subsec:singleparticle}).
-This order, while unconventional, nevertheless adds clarity.
+This order, while unconventional, nevertheless adds clarity and makes it clear the modification is derived from a local theory.
 Field theory is an accurate description of nature.
-It naturally describes multi-particle separated systems and by explicitly recognizing the special nature of position, it enforces causality.
+It naturally describes multi-particle separated systems and by explicitly recognizing the special nature of position it enforces causality.
 It thus transparently addresses issues that have confronted prior non-linear modifications of quantum mechanics.
 We first consider flat space before generalizing this description to include gravitation.
-Throughout this paper, we work in the Heisenberg picture where the quantum states $|\chi\rangle$ are time independent while the operators evolve in time.
+Throughout this paper, we work in the Schr\"{o}dinger picture where the quantum states $|\chi\left(t\right)\rangle$ are time dependent while the operators are time independent.

-Non-linear evolution of the state $|\chi\rangle$ can be incorporated using the following prescription: take any bosonic field operator in the Lagrangian and add to it a term proportional to the expectation value of that operator in the state $|\chi\rangle$ in a gauge invariant way.
-The expectation value is treated as a $c$-number function which effectively provides a background classical field upon which the quantum fields evolve.
-We demonstrate this in the cases of Yukawa and gauge theories as well as gravity.
+In the Schr\"{o}dinger picture of quantum field theory, the states $|\chi\left(t\right)\rangle$ time evolve as per the Schr\"{o}dinger equation: